2022 Dallas Cowboys season: NFC Wild Card Playoffs: at (4) Tampa Bay Buccaneers

 The matchup with the Buccaneers saw the Cowboys buck a negative history trend, as the Cowboys won their first road playoff game since 1992, as well as improving to 1–7 against Tom Brady-led teams.
 It also marked Dallas' first playoff win in their navy blue jerseys since the 1978 season, when they shut out the Los Angeles Rams in the NFC Championship game.

 Kicker Brett Maher notably missed 4 extra points, the most ever in an NFL game.

 NFC Divisional Playoffs: at (2) San Francisco 49ers

+Down 19–12 (which would end up being the final score) in the final six seconds of the game, on their 24-yard line, Dak Prescott tried to rally the Cowboys, but he couldn't finish, despite Ezekiel Elliott's valiant attempt at playing center.
+With the loss, the Cowboys ended their season at 13-6.